vorakl/vorakl.github.io/src/content/pages/reading.rst

 -----------

 + **Pragmatic Thinking and Learning**, Andy Hunt, 2008.
-    The great example of work that anyone would benefit from, no matter what's the occupation or hobby, as it provides lots of insight into how our brain actually works, how we learn and remember, how we think and solve problems.
+    The great example of work that anyone would benefit from, no matter what's the occupation or hobby, as it provides lots of insights into how our brain actually works, how we learn and remember, how we think and solve problems.
+Here is `my notes in the form of mindmaps`_

 + **Soft Skills: The software developer's life manual**, John Z. Sonmez, 2014.
     This book covers various non-technical but very important aspects of life any modern engineer, like career, productivity, communication, a setting of life goals, learning, etc.